Blackkbeard/Neighbourly-App/README.md

 ### Others
 - Project management: Jira
-- Wireframes: Figma
+- UI Wireframing and prototyping: Figma
+- Design system: Material 3
-- Lucidchart: Data modelling
+- Data modelling: Lucidchart

 ---
 ## Setup

 ### Express Backend
-All the backend code is in the Back-end directory, run all backend commands from inside that directory.
+All the backend code is in the Back-end directory.
+Run all backend commands from inside that directory.

 ### Setup .env for Backend
 Create a new .env file in the back-end directory and add the following lines: